 The monument to General Howard is southeast of Gettysburg on Cemetery Hill, where he had established a fallback position that allowed the Union forces to rally after their defeat on July 1st.
-(39.821948° N, 77.228877° W; Google map; Monument map: East Cemetery Hill )
+(39.821948° N, 77.228877° W; Google map; Tour map: East Cemetery Hill )

 From the right side of the monument:

 Major General Oliver Otis Howard

 Born Nov.
 8, 1830 Died Oct.
 26, 1909

 Erected to the memory of Major General Oliver Otis Howard and the citizens of Maine who served their country in the Civil War.

 Oliver O. Howard was born on November 8, 1830 in Leeds, Maine.
 After graduating from Bowdoin College he attended West Point, graduating in the Class of 1854.
 He spent several years there as a professor of mathematics, and with the outbreak of the war became Colonel of the 3rd Maine Infantry.

 He commanded a brigade at Bull Run and again in the Peninsula Campaign, where he lost his arm at Seven Pines.
 He quickly returned to duty, taking over the wounded Sedgwick’s division at Antietam and the 11th Corps in November of 1862.

 The collapse and rout of the 11th Corps at Chancellorsville was directly attributable to Howard’s neglect of his flank, but he retained his command.